About this Dashboard

 What is the purpose of the dashboard?

 In 2011, the Legislature passed E2SHB 1795, related to higher education.
 In an effort to streamline the numerous accountability measures collected by different agencies, the Legislature requested that the public four-year institutions report on many of the Complete to Compete metrics identified by the National Governors Association.
 The majority of measures identified in E2SHB 1795 are similar to the metrics in the Complete to Compete technical guide.
+Publication of a dashboard that represents these measures is required as directed in Chapter 98, Laws of 2023 (ESSB 5512).

 Where does the data for this dashboard come from?